rprakashdass/digital-intelligence-to-pid/README.md

 -   **DEXPI/ISO 15926 Mapping**: Create a proper mapping from detected symbols to standard industry classes.
 -   **Support for Curved Pipes**: Use contour detection or other CV techniques.
 -   **Interactive Correction**: Allow users to correct misidentifications in the UI.
+-   **Expanded Symbol Library**: Add support for more ISA-5.1 symbols beyond the initial set.

+## Test Resources

+For testing and extending this application, you can use publicly available P&ID diagrams and symbol libraries:

+1. ISA-5.1 Standard Symbol Libraries
+2. Sample P&ID diagrams from educational resources
+3. Open-source engineering diagrams (ensure proper licensing)